CODY-RAY/auto-git/README.md

 # auto-git
-run `auto-git` on the top directory and you computer pull for new content every 15 min
+run `auto-git` on the top directory and you computer pulls for new content every 15 min